 - Mr. Corrado Pampaloni, the EU Ambassador to The Gambia,

-- Dr. Baba Galleh Jallow, the Executive Director of The Gambia Truth Reconciliation and Repatriation Commission
+- Dr. Baba Galleh Jallow, the Executive Secretary of The Gambia Truth Reconciliation and Repatriation Commission

 - Mr Muhammed Lenn, lecturer, University of The Gambia.